svisser/ipuz/docs/writing.rst

 Writing ipuz puzzles
 ====================

-The function ``ipuz.write`` can be used to convert a puzzle as a Python dictionary object to a JSON / JSONP string.
-This function performs no validation on the provided puzzle and as such it is the application's responsibility to construct a valid puzzle that can be read by ``ipuz.read`` or other applications.
+The function ``ipuz.write`` converts a puzzle as a Python dictionary object to a JSON / JSONP string.
+This function performs no validation on the provided puzzle and it is the application's responsibility to construct a valid puzzle that can be read by ``ipuz.read`` or other applications.

-The following writes a Python dictionary ``puzzle`` to a string called ``data``:
+The following writes a Python dictionary ``puzzle`` to a string ``data``:

 ::